Code-Institute-Submissions/Damianjacob-MS5-Music-Pro-2_JulyResub/README.md

 Tutorial followed to use AWS for file storage: https://www.section.io/engineering-education/using-amazon-web-service-for-django-media-files-storage/#setting-up-the-django-application

 Documentation for using AWS' S3 service with the django-storage library : https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html

+YouTube tutorial on how to set up AWS S3 for file storage: https://www.youtube.com/watch?v=nzLMA9WZqMM